Vegas Golden Knights: Television

-AT&T SportsNet Rocky Mountain is the regional television rightsholder for all Golden Knights games not broadcast nationally by ESPN or TNT.
-The team's designated market includes Nevada, Idaho, Montana, Utah, Wyoming, and parts of Arizona and California.
-Golden Knights games on AT&T SportsNet are called by former Boston Bruins radio announcer Dave Goucher on play-by-play, and Shane Hnidy, who previously worked color for the Winnipeg Jets on TSN.
+From its inaugural season through 2022–23, AT&T SportsNet Rocky Mountain (ATTSN) was the regional television rightsholder for all Golden Knights games not broadcast exclusively by the NHL's national television partners.
+Golden Knights games on KMCC, and formerly on ATTSN, are called by former Boston Bruins radio announcer Dave Goucher on play-by-play, Shane Hnidy, who previously worked color for the Winnipeg Jets on TSN, and Ashali Vise, who is the rinkside reporter.

 Radio

 The team has a three-year radio deal with Lotus Broadcasting.
 Lotus airs the team's games on its Fox Sports Radio affiliate, KKGK 1340/98.9.
 KKGK fronts a network of nine stations across Nevada, California, Arizona, and Utah.

 One game a week is also aired on KENO 1460, a Spanish-language sports radio station, making the team one of only three in the NHL to offer Spanish-language broadcasts.

-Minor league affiliate
+Minor league affiliates

 On May 16, 2017, the Golden Knights entered a multi-year affiliation agreement with a minor league team, the Chicago Wolves of the American Hockey League.
 Like most NHL–AHL affiliation arrangements, the Golden Knights were able to transfer players to and from the Wolves.
 Although the Wolves were the Golden Knights affiliate, the two teams do not share the same ownership.
 In addition to the Wolves, the Golden Knights were affiliated with the Quad City Mallards of the ECHL for the 2017–18 season, however, the Mallards ceased operations after the one season.

 On August 21, 2018, the Golden Knights entered a one-year affiliation agreement with the Fort Wayne Komets of the ECHL for the 2018–19 season.

 On February 6, 2020, Spurs Sports & Entertainment announced the sale of the San Antonio Rampage franchise to the Golden Knights organization.
 It was later announced on February 28, that the Rampage franchise was approved to relocate to the Henderson/Las Vegas area by the AHL.
 On May 28, the name of the relocated franchise was revealed to be the Henderson Silver Knights, mimicking the logo style and aura of their parent club.
 The shield-shaped logo features a silver-colored Destrier, with eyes that are the same color gold used in the logo for the Golden Knights.
 The Silver Knights began play in the 2020–21 season at Orleans Arena, while Dollar Loan Center was under construction.

 On May 19, 2022, the Golden Knights announced a one-year affiliation agreement with the expansion Savannah Ghost Pirates of the ECHL, through the 2022–23 season.

+On July 16, 2024, the Golden Knights announced a multi-year affiliation agreement with the expansion Tahoe Knight Monsters of the ECHL, resulting in Nevada hosting both of the franchise's minor-league affiliates.